-1.1 The long-Period Binary WR137
+1.1 The long-period binary WR137

-The Wolf-Rayet (WR) star WR137 (=HD192641), of spectral type WC7, was first suspected to be a long-period binary by Williams et al. (1985) who found a slow increase of its 3.6 $\mu m$ infrared (IR) light.
-They associated the rising flux to an increase in the stellar mass-loss rate and to condensation of dust, most likely in a shock cone formed as a consequence of colliding winds in a massive binary.
-Massey et al. (1981) found that the star did not show radial velocity variations on a short timescale and therefore that is was not a close binary system.
+The Wolf-Rayet (WR) star WR137 (= HD192641), of spectral type WC7, was first suspected to be a long-period binary by Williams et al. (1985) who found a slow increase of its 3.6 μ m infrared (IR) light.
+They associated the rising flux with an increase in the stellar mass-loss rate and to condensation of dust, most likely in a shock cone formed as a consequence of colliding winds in a massive binary.
+Massey, Conti & Niemela (1981) found that the star did not show radial velocity variations on a short time-scale and therefore that it was not a close binary system.
 This was later confirmed by Moffat et al. (1986).
 However, the presence of absorption lines superposed on its broad emission lines, that were also known to be diluted, hinted to a possible long-period system.

-The long-period binary nature of this star was further supported by Annuk (1991) who found radial velocity variations of absorption and emission lines in anti-phase with a period of $\geq$ 4400 days.
+The long-period binary nature of this star was further supported by Annuk (1991) who found radial velocity variations of absorption and emission lines in anti-phase with a period of > 4400 d.
 A few years later, Annuk (1995) confirmed that the star was indeed a binary by presenting the first orbit of this system.
-A period of 5680 days and an eccentricity of 0.07 were determined but the data were noisy and the radial velocity amplitudes of both stars were found to be quite low: $30.5\pm1.1$ km s-1 for the WR star and $21.6\pm3.7$ km s-1 for the absorption-line star.
-The period was once again revised some years later by Williams et al. (2001) who presented the first IR light-curve covering one complete orbit.
-The period was found to be $P=4765\pm50$ days or 13.05±0.15 years.
-The dust generating the IR light-excess was imaged using the Hubble Space Telescope by Marchenko et al. (1999) who estimated the total dust mass to be around $0.1 \,\mathrm{M}{\oplus}$ .
+A period of 5680 d and an eccentricity of 0.07 were determined but the data were noisy and the radial velocity amplitudes of both stars were found to be quite low: 30.5 \pm 1.1 km s^{-1} for the WR star and 21.6 \pm 3.7 km s^{-1} for the absorption-line star.
+The period was once again revised some years later by Williams et al. (2001) who presented the first IR light curve covering one complete orbit.
+The period was found to be P = 4765 ± 50 d or 13.05 ± 0.15 yr.
+The dust generating the IR light excess was imaged using the Hubble Space Telescope by Marchenko, Moffat & Grosdidier (1999) who estimated the total dust mass to be around 0.1 M{\oplus} .
 By assuming that the trajectory of this dust was in the orbital plane, these authors deduced a high orbital inclination of 68°.

-The system was revisited with higher quality spectroscopic data by Lefèvre et al. (2005) who presented the first orbit of the system with a period in agreement with that determined from the IR light-curve (P=4766±66 days).
-Adopting an O9 spectral type for the companion (van der Hucht 2001) with a luminosity class between III and V and therefore a mass of $M_O=20\pm 2~M{\odot}$ , they concluded that the implied inclination was 67° and the mass of the WR star was $M{WR}$ =4.4±1.5 $M{\odot}$ , which is on the low side for a WR star.
+The system was revisited with higher quality spectroscopic data by Lefèvre et al. (2005) who presented the first orbit of the system with a period in agreement with that determined from the IR light curve ($P = 4766 \pm 66$ d).
+Adopting an O9 spectral type for the companion (van der Hucht 2001) with a luminosity class between III and V and therefore a mass of $M_0 = 20 \pm 2 M{\odot}$, they concluded that the implied inclination was 67° and the mass of the WR star was $M{WR} = 4.4 \pm 1.5 M{\odot}$, which is on the low side for a WR star.

 Finally, the H-band interferometric data of Richardson et al. (2016) allowed them to separate the two components of the binary.
-At that wavelength, they find that the WR star contributes the greater part of the total flux the combined binary flux ( $f{WR} = 0.59 \pm 0.04$ ) and their data support a high, nearly edge-on inclination.
-They also present spectroscopic modelling of both components of the binary (using the Keck mean spectrum obtained for this campaign), with the PoWR code (Hamann & Gräfener 2004), which allowed them to determine the fundamental parameters of both stars.
+At that wavelength, they find that the WR star contributes the greater part of the total combined binary flux ($f{WR} = 0.59 \pm 0.04$) and their data support a high, nearly edge-on inclination.
+They also present spectroscopic modelling of both components of the binary (using the Keck mean spectrum obtained for this campaign), with the Potsdam Wolf-Rayet (PoWR) code (Hamann & Gräfener 2004), which allowed them to determine the fundamental parameters of both stars.
 They find a spectral type of WC7pd+O9V.

-1.2 A Non-Spherical Stellar Wind
+1.2 A non-spherical stellar wind